Azure-Samples/MqttApplicationSamples/Setup.md

 ### C

-We are using standard C, and the CMake 3.20 to build.
-You can install the required tools with:
+We are using standard C, and [CMake](https://cmake.org/download/) to build.
+You can install the additionally required tools with:

 ```bash
 sudo apt-get install g++-multilib ninja-build libmosquitto-dev libssl-dev